Factsheet: Who qualifies for our support?

 - having control over your day-to-day life

-- participating in work, training and recreation
+- taking part in work, training and recreation activities

 - your social and economic wellbeing

-- your domestic, family and personal relationships
+- family and personal relationships

 - suitable living accommodation